Rami97rgb/Actors-Detection/README.md

 ## Training
 * I used the Darknet deep learning framework because it is fast, GPU accelerated and flexible, but most importantly it is a low level framework that provides a good understanding of how neural nets work.
-* I choose the YOLOv4 object detector because, although it is relatively slow, it is also one of the performing ones: This is perfectly adequate for our use case since our app does not run in real-time.
+* I choose the YOLOv4 object detector because, although it is relatively slow, it is also one of the best performing ones: This is perfectly adequate for our use case since our app does not run in real-time.
 To get a better understanding of the algorithm I recommend reading The original YOLO and the new YOLOv4 research papers linked in the resources bellow.
 * The model has been trained on a Google Colab GPU for about 8 hours using pretrained YOLOv4 weights.

 ## Inference